ja-me-ch/portfolio-site/README.md

 - About: A summary of related technologies, techniques and experience.
 - Contact: Links to contact information along with corresponding icons.
 - Credits: A collection of links to assets and attributions I used to make this site.

+## Potential Future Updates
+- More In-depth Breakdowns of Projects and dedicated Project pages.